Indicators

 class.

 The method to create an automatic indicator is usually named after the acronym of the indicator name.
-For example, to create an automatic simple moving average indicator, use the SMA
+For example, to create an automatic simple moving average indicator, use the sma

 method.